zcarson1114/examples/fib/README.md

 A sample library to calculate Fibonacci number.

+Run `make doc` to generate the documentation.

+Run `sudo apt-get install doxygen` to install doxygen if you don't have it on your Linux system.

 ## Documentation

 Doxygen is used to document this project.
 The documentation is built by Netlify every time a push is made to this repository.
 After that the built documentation is published to [https://ou-cs3560-examples.netlify.com/](https://ou-cs3560-examples.netlify.com/)

 ## About Doxygen